sleong415/gradescope-webscraper/README.md

 # Gradescope Webscraper
 This script webscrapes Gradescope!
 As a Senior Teaching Assistant for CS1332 (Data Structures & Algorithms) @ Georgia Tech, I updated this for the quality assurance process for homework grading.
-The adjusments made to the script reflect changes in the course and the grading process of TAs.
+The adjustments made to the script reflect changes in the course and the grading process of TAs.

 ## File Structure
 In order for the script to run successfully, your file structure should be organzied as follows:<br>